WHAT IS A DOSETTE BOX AND HOW TO USE ONE TO MANAGE YOUR MEDICATION

 There are many benefits to using a dosette box to organise medication and minimise the risk of your loved one not taking their medication:

-Simple and convenient ways to store and administer medication
+A simple and convenient way to store and administer medication

 People can keep track in a visual way of what was taken at specific times of the day

-Reduces confusion – this particularly helps people with poor memory
+Reduces confusion – this particularly helps people with memory problems

 It enables family members and/or carers to monitor whether the person has taken their medication